 Sometimes, what seems like online harassment may be accidental.
 The impersonal nature of text messages, posts, and other ways of communicating online means it can be hard to figure out if someone is joking or not.

 Most people know when they're being bullied, though, because bullying involves repeated insults or threats.
 The people doing the bullying know they've crossed a line, too.
 It's not a one-off joke or insult — it's constant harassment and threats that go beyond typical fun teasing or a nasty comment made in anger.

-Sometimes, those being bullied are afraid or not sure if they're being bullied or not, so they don't do anything about it but feel worse and worse on the inside.
-If you're being bullied, harassed, or teased in a hurtful way — or know someone who is — there is no reason to suffer in silence.
+Sometimes, people are afraid or not sure if they're being bullied or not.
+So they don't do anything about it.
+If you're being bullied, harassed, or teased in a hurtful way — or know someone who is — you don't have to suffer in silence.
 In fact, you absolutely should report any upsetting texts, messages, posts, or emails.

 Most parents are so concerned about protecting their kids that sometimes they focus on taking major steps to stop the bullying.
 If you're being bullied and worry about losing your phone or computer privileges, explain your fears to your parents.
 Let them know how important it is to stay connected, and work with them to figure out a solution that doesn't leave you feeling punished as well as picked on.
 You may have to do some negotiating on safe phone or computer use — the most important thing is to first get the bullying under control.

 You also can talk to your school counselor or a trusted teacher or family member.
 If the bullying feels like it's really getting you down (like if it's affecting your sleep or concentration), therapy can help.
 If you're not ready for that, you can still benefit from the support of a trusted adult.